 Following the conclusion of the 1937-38 NHL season, the Montreal Canadiens and Detroit Red Wings became the first ever NHL teams to play in Europe when they travelled across the Atlantic for a series of nine games over a span of three and a half weeks.

 The Red Wings pose for a photo during their Atlantic crossing

 The first game was played on this date at Earl's Court in Central London, England.
-Montreal's Toe Blake scored the game winning goal in overtime to give the Canadiens a 5-4 win in from of 8,000 fans.
+Montreal's Toe Blake scored the game winning goal in overtime to give the Canadiens a 5-4 win in front of 8,000 fans.

-The two teams then travelled to the south coast of England for a game two nights later in Brighton, England.
+The two teams then traveled to the south coast of England for a game two nights later in Brighton, England.
 This time overtime did not settle the battle and the game ended tied at 5-5.

 Following the game in Brighton, the clubs crossed the English Channel and made their way to Paris, France for a trio of games over the course of five days.
 While the Red Wings managed to score eight goals against Montreal, the Canadiens prevailed when they reached double digits to win the game 10-8.

 The 1937-38 Montreal Canadiens

 Two nights later, on April 27, Detroit came out on top for the first time on the tour when they defeated Montreal by a score of 4-3.